..

 .

-The base station, not
+The base station, not far

-far from Titou Gorge, is at an altitude of approx. 2,000 feet above sea
+from Titou Gorge, is at an altitude of

-level.
-22 gondolas depart in turn on the upward journey through this pristine
+gondolas depart in turn on the upward

-forest at an intermediate height of around 70 feet.
-At this level the trunks
+intermediate height of around 70 feet.
+At

-bromeliads and other non-vascular epiphytes.
-The forest floor below is
+other non-vascular epiphytes.
+The forest

-decorated with heliconias, sedges, orchids and a wide variety of ferns,
+sedges, orchids and a wide variety of ferns,

 including several species of tree fern.